hallvard/graphql-emf/README.md

 # graphql-emf
-GraphQL support for EMF-based models and data
+GraphQL support for EMF-based models and data.
+Generate a schema from the Ecore model and query Ecore data.